 Born c.
 1921, Bamako, Mali

-Worked and lived in Bamako.
+Lived and worked in Bamako, Mali.
 Died in 2001, Paris, France

-Keïta went to exceptional lengths to bring out the beauty of his subjects and the brilliant patterns of his backdrops proved a particularly effective foil.
-He worked intuitively, reinventing portrait photography through his search for extreme precision.
-In 1962 the newly installed Socialist government made Keïta its official photographer; shortly thereafter he closed down his studio, although he remained active until his retirement in 1977.
-His archive of over 10,000 negatives was gradually brought to light in the early 1990s; Keïta has since achieved international recognition.
+Keïta went to exceptional lengths to bring out the beauty of his subjects, and the brilliant patterns of his backdrops proved particularly effective as a visual counterpoint.
+He worked intuitively, reinventing portrait photography through a search for extreme precision.
+In 1962, the newly established socialist government appointed him its official photographer; shortly thereafter, he closed his studio, although he remained active until his retirement in 1977.
+His archive of over 10,000 negatives was gradually brought to light in the early 1990s, and Keïta has since achieved international recognition.

-Inventive and highly modern, his emphasis on the essential components of portrait photography—light, subject, and framing—firmly establishes Keïta among the twentieth-century masters of the genre.
+Inventive and highly modern, his emphasis on the essential components of portrait photography—light, subject, and framing—firmly establishes Keïta among the twentieth century’s masters of the genre.

 Collections